Avikovi/cse15l-lab-reports/lab3.md

 # Part 2 (all ran in `./technical/`)
 ## Search for a file with a specific name in a specific folder
 ### Example 1
+This example is finding all of the `.txt` files in the `911report/` file.
 ```
 #Command ran
 find ./911report/ -name *.txt